DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 > “It's fun to take these adventures and convert them into a little number puzzle.” - [Science Fantasy Awesome](https://www.youtube.com/watch?v=lHPakkHDEbc)

-> "I just had fun making numbers go brrr." - B
+> "Overpowered rips.
+You should be playing it." - [theinstagrahame](https://www.tumblr.com/theinstagrahame)

 ## Online Scoreboard